-1. Each Fall and Spring semester the Operations Assistant shall select four units to receive the following habitability awards (based on inspection report grades/results).
+1. Each Fall and Spring semester the Operations Supervisor shall select four units to receive the following habitability awards (based on inspection report grades/results).
 One of each type of award shall be given to a small house (with less than 45 members) and one of each type given to larger houses (with 45 or more members).

 - a.
 Most Improved

 - b.
 Best Overall